 The biggest thing to remember is that spring cleaning is a process, and you don’t have to finish your whole home in one day.

-Take your time with it and try to enjoy the process!
+Take your time with it, grab that old bicycle out from the closet, and try to enjoy the process!
 Here are some easy-to-follow steps to get you started.

 1. Put things back where they belong

 If your home has accumulated some clutter over the winter, the first step is to put the piles and randomly placed items back to where they belong.